 - Credentials (username / password) to login in for the cedalo docker registry are in place.

-The application for the 30-day trial of Pro Mosquitto fulfills the prerequisites for the license and credentials easily.
-Just visit the link here and fill out the requested information.
+The application for the Pro Mosquitto broker fulfills the prerequisites for the license and credentials easily.
+Just visit the Cedalo MQTT Platform trial here and fill out the requested information.

 To proceed, execute the command line: